Robert Parker

 c.
 Present Before John’s Arrival – When John arrives in heaven (Rev. 4:1–4), the elders are already seated on their thrones, indicating their presence in heaven prior to his vision.

 d.
-Crowns on Their Heads – The elders wear golden crowns (Rev. 4:4) before God's throne.
+Crowns on Their Heads – The elders wear golden crowns (Rev. 4:4) before God's throne, suggesting righteousness and reward.
 These crowns appear to be literal rather than symbolic.
 They worship God through praise, song, and music (Rev. 4:9–11; 5:9–14).

 e.
 Authority – Being seated on thrones indicates a level of authority.
 However, in John’s vision, their role is shown exclusively as worshipers before God’s throne.